mfitzp/padua/README.md

-# PyMaxQuant
+# PaDuA

-A Python package for processing and analysing the output of proteomics software [MaxQuant](http://maxquant.org).
+A Python package for Proteomic Data Analysis, offering processing and analysis of the output of proteomics software [MaxQuant](http://maxquant.org).

 # Installation

-PyMaxQuant is available via the Python package index at [PyPi](http://pypi.org) and can be installed in the usual way with:
+PaDuA is available via the Python package index at [PyPi](http://pypi.org) and can be installed in the usual way with:

-    pip install pymaxquant
+    pip install padua

 Once installed the package is available for import using:

-    import maxquant
+    import padua

 The package is organised into multiple submodules for different purposes, eg.